zagarsuren/uts-ai-showcase-herdwatch/README.md

     ```sh
     herdwatchenv\Scripts\activate
     ```
-4. Once Virtual Environment is active, your terminal will look like the following:
+4. Once Virtual Environment is active, the terminal will look like the following:

     Linux/MacOS:
     ```sh